"beyond Springfield & Moscow"

 I'm an Englishman who for many years worked for a company also called Hampden, but with no connection to the watch concern.
 We were involved in the Rubber

 Industry which inevitably led me to Ohio and the Akron, Cleveland and Cincinnati areas.
 At this time I was unaware of the watch company, but one day had cause to search Hampden on Google.
-The results opened up this fascinating new world to me and led me into researching and gathering as much information about Hampden & Soviet watches as possible.
+The results opened up this fascinating new world to me and led me into researching and gathering information about Hampden, and later Soviet, watchmaking.

 The photo below was taken during a fact finding visit to Canton.
 I had the good fortune to meet the other two gentlemen who both played an important part in helping me compile this story.
 Left is Bob Arnold whose 1997 book "Hampden Watch Co.", written with James L. Hernick, remains a definitive source of information for watch collectors.
 Centre is Dave Miller, Dave's Great Grandfather was the last factory superintendent and had a significant role during the final years of the Canton watch factory.
 Me on the right.

 My wife and I live on our 3acre homestead in rural Lincolnshire.
 When not messing about with watches I am an avid vintage tractor buff and like nothing more than to get oily and bang metal with a big hammer.